Real Estate Website Design: IDX Alternatives That Load Fast

 Frequently Asked Questions

-Do I really need IDX on my website?
+Do I need IDX on my website?

 Probably not.
 Buyers use Zillow and Redfin for listing search.
 Your website's job is to establish your expertise and capture leads.
 A fast site with neighborhood content and easy contact converts better than a slow site with an IDX widget that replicates Zillow poorly.